risa06-hub/INS-simulation-using-kalman-filtering/README.md

 A Kalman Filter is used to estimate the state of a system (like position, velocity, orientation) even when the sensor measurements are noisy.

 **Kalman Filter Steps**

-1. Define the state vector which will store the information about the state of the object like position and velocity
+-Define the state vector which will store the information about the state of the object like position and velocity

    for example:
      x=[ x